sentiance/sample-apps-api/README.md

 # Sentiance Sample Application Backend
-This service is written as an example to demonstrate the features (workflows) your backend would need to handle in order to successfully integrate the Sentiance SDK
+This service is written as an example to demonstrate the features (workflows) your backend would need to successfully integrate the Sentiance SDK

 ## Workflows